 Instructions

-- To make the Tequila, place charred chile into Tequila bottle and let sit at least 1 hour or up to a week depending on how spicy you'd like it.
+- To make the tequila, place charred chile into 1 1/2 cups tequila and let sit at least 1 hour or up to a week depending on how spicy you'd like it.
 The longer it sits, the spicier it gets.

-- To make the tomato juice, put tomatoes, celery, parsley, and red onion through a juicer.
-Whisk in hot sauce and salt.
+- To make the tomato juice, put 2 pounds tomatoes, 1 stalk celery, 1/4 cup parsley, and 1/4 small red onion through a juicer.
+If you don't have a juicer, combine everything in a blender and blend until smooth.
+Strain through a fine mesh sieve.
 Cover and refrigerate for up to 3 days.
 Makes about 1 quart.

-- Line a small dish with kosher salt then add a few good pinches of celery salt and combine.
-Rub a lemon wedge over the lip of a highball glass then gently tap the top of the glass into the salt mixture to rim the glass with the spices.
-Fill glass with ice and then strain cocktail over prepared glass.
-Garnish with lemon zest and serve.
+- To serve: Line a small dish with more sal de gusano, Tajín, or regular kosher salt then add a few good pinches of celery salt and combine.
+Rub a lime wedge over the lip of a rocks glass then gently tap the top of the glass into the salt mixture to rim the glass with the spices.
+Fill glass with ice.
+Give the Bloody Maria a good stir, then fill glass with the cocktail.
+Skewer a lime wedge, orange wedge, and a piece of the charred jalapeño on a cocktail skewer.
+Place on top and serve.

 Nutrition Information: